Tuolumne County DUI defense.

 Which court handles Tuolumne County DUI cases?

-DUI cases in Tuolumne County are filed with the Tuolumne County Superior Court, whose main courthouse is in the county seat, Sonora.
-Both misdemeanor and felony DUI cases are heard there and prosecuted by the Tuolumne County District Attorney's Office.
+DUI cases in Tuolumne County are filed with the Superior Court of Tuolumne County in Sonora, the county seat.
+Both misdemeanor and felony DUI cases are heard there and prosecuted by the Tuolumne County District Attorney.

-How long do I have to act on my license after a Tuolumne County DUI?
+How long do I have to save my license after a Tuolumne County DUI?

 Ready for your free analysis?